• Skip to primary navigation

 Yellow spots will disappear once you start to care for the plant according to its specific needs.

-Watering regularly, not exposing the plant to direct sunlight, feeding it, and providing the right kind of soil is necessary for reducing yellow spots from the plant's foliage.
+Watering regularly, not exposing the plant to direct sunlight, feeding it, and providing the right kind of soil are necessary for reducing yellow spots from the plant’s foliage.

 Brown, dry and crispy leaves are a surefire sign that the plant is underwatered.